Fanny Fligelman Brin

 Fanny Fligelman Brin (20 October 1884 – 4 September 1961) was an American political activist best known for her peace advocacy work in the interwar years.

-She fought strongly for women’s rights and peace as a political realist and felt impelled to act at every political call for further violence.
-Brin influenced public opinion through her activism work in women’s groups, including prominent leadership in the National Council of Jewish Women (NCJW) and active membership in the Women's International League for Peace and Freedom (WILPF) and the National Committee on the Cause and Cure of War (NCCCW).
-Her greatest impact was made through organizing large groups of women around the peace cause, exerting influence to push for peace work within the groups she was involved with, speaking to groups of women to educate about the importance of peace advocacy, and reaching women through her writing in NCJW’s publication The Jewish Woman.
+Brin fought for women's rights and peace as a political realist and felt impelled to act at every political call for further violence.
+She became involved in politics as a suffragist while she was a student at the University of Minnesota from 1902 to 1906.

+She influenced public opinion through her activism work in women's groups, including prominent leadership in the National Council of Jewish Women (NCJW) and active membership in the Women's International League for Peace and Freedom (WILPF) and the National Committee on the Cause and Cure of War (NCCCW).
+Her greatest impact was made through organizing large groups of women around the peace cause, exerting influence to push for peace work within the groups she was involved with, speaking to groups of women to educate about the importance of peace advocacy, and reaching women through her writing in NCJW's publication The Jewish Woman.

-Brin’s work across peace advocacy groups and recognizing her intersecting identities as a Jewish woman committed to peace allowed her to have a significant impact on the movement and to galvanize her community of Jewish women toward the pacifist cause.
+Brin's work across peace advocacy groups and recognizing her intersecting identities as a Jewish woman committed to peace allowed her to have a significant impact on the movement and to galvanize her community of Jewish women toward the pacifist cause.

 Biography

 Early life and family

 Brin was born in Berlad, Romania to John Fligelman and Antonette Friedman Fligelman.
-One of six siblings, her family immigrated to the United States when she was three months old in 1984.
+One of six siblings, her family immigrated to the United States when she was three months old in 1884.
 Due to family ties and a strong Romanian Jewish community, the Fligelman family found themselves in Minneapolis, Minnesota, where Brin grew up and spent the majority of her life.
 Brin grew up with stronger ties to the United States than to Romania; if she ever fell into speaking Yiddish, her father would tell her to “talk United States.”

-Brin’s parents had great influence on her interests and education growing up.
+Brin's parents had great influence on her interests and education growing up.
 Her father introduced her to politics at an early age, taking her to see Eugene Debs speak when she was just 10 years old.
 This likely contributed to her interest in politics and later drive to engage in political activism.
-Her mother was a strong proponent of her education, and Brin’s critical thinking skills that she developed through her early learning and extracurricular involvement likely contributed to her deep understanding of international politics that she developed later in life.
+Her mother was a strong proponent of her education, and Brin's critical thinking skills that she developed through her early learning and extracurricular involvement likely contributed to her deep understanding of international politics that she developed later in life.
 As a student at South High School in Minneapolis, she was active in her high school debate league, developing skills in communications and argumentation that would support her activism work in later years.